It was when Albert backed the car into the driveway and turned off the engine that he got stuck.

 Albert tolerated his brother-in-law, especially as Ursula looked up to him so much.
 And family is family.
 Thomas spent far too much time at their place, boasting of his golf prowess or the latest deal he’d made.
 Or his past sporting exploits.
 Or how the maître de at this grand hotel or that had given him special attention and earned a very generous tip.
-He often leant on Albert when Albert was sitting down, to stop him getting up, or interrupted him when he was about to say something.
+He often leaned on Albert when Albert was sitting down, to stop him getting up, or interrupted him when he was about to say something.
 Albert wasn’t sure if Thomas’ wife was concerned by the amount of time he spent at Albert’s or was happy.

 “Oh hi, Thomas,” he said.
-“You startled me!”
+“You startled me.”